sudoDeVinci/TV-head/README.md

 ```
 Where **index** here is that of the pixel the value is read from.
 Images are resized according to the resolution stored in [res.txt](/upload/res.txt) if needed.

+Alike images and frames of animations are kept within the same folder.
+Eg: The [upload](upload/csvs/blink) folder contains frames of a blinking animation.

-## Addressing WS2812 LED Dot-Matrix
+## Addressing a WS2812 LED Dot-Matrix
-To address the LEDS, we use the [NeoPixel](https://docs.micropython.org/en/latest/esp8266/tutorial/neopixel.html) library.
+To address the LEDS, we use the [NeoPixel](https://docs.micropython.org/en/latest/esp8266/tutorial/neopixel.html) library:

 ```python
 from machine import Pin